armory/docs/content/en/docs/Overview/demo-armory.md

 ---
 title: Self Service Demo with Armory Enterprise for Spinnaker
 linkTitle: "Armory Demo"
-description: "This demo is a fully featured proof of concept for Armory Enterprise for Spinnaker™.
-Walk through installing, configuring, and deploying using sample applications. "
+description: "This demo is a fully featured proof of concept (PoC) of Armory Enterprise for Spinnaker™.
+Walk through installation, configuration, and deployment using sample applications."
 aliases:
   - /spinnaker-install-admin-guides/architecture/
 ---

 ## Overview

+Armory Enteprise for Spinnaker is an superset of Spinnaker, which itself is a collection of microservices working in concert to create a single continuous delivery / deployment service.

+Installation and configuration of Armory Enterprise for Spinnaker can seem a daunting task for those not yet familiar with open-source Spinnaker, so we created Minnaker: a demo deployment of Spinnaker designed to run in a single instance (EC2 or other virtual machine).

+## Features

 What is included in Armory Easy Poc?

 Armory Enterprise

-1. IaC using gitops and terraform
+- Infrastructure as Code (IaC) using gitops and Terraform
-2. Policy Driven Deployment (PDD) - for security and compliance (Security as Code)
+- Policy Driven Deployment (PDD) - for security and compliance (Security as Code)
-3. Declarative Spinnaker Application and Pipelines for (Pipelines as Code)
+- Declarative Spinnaker Application and Pipelines for (Pipelines as Code)
-4. Automatic EKS Provisioning through gitops
+- Automatic EKS Provisioning through gitops
-5. Armory Agent for Kubernetes (delegate for kubernetes)
+- Armory Agent for Kubernetes (delegate for kubernetes)
-6. Enterprise Armory Platform powered by Spinnaker
+- Enterprise Armory Platform powered by Spinnaker
-7. Built in Kubernetes deployment namespace for testing (QA, Stage, Prod)
+- Built in Kubernetes deployment namespace for testing (QA, Stage, Prod)
-8. Extension points through yaml (Jenkins, Git, JIRA, Docker hub)
+- Extension points through yaml (Jenkins, Git, JIRA, Docker hub)

-These simple instructions will quickly install the Armory Platform with all features enabled.

-This Easy PoC uses K3s as the kubernetes server.
+Minnaker uses K3s as the kubernetes server.
 If you already have a kubernetes cluster for testing you can start at Step 2.

 ## Requirements